All Episodes

 For three days, Obama maintained a studied silence about the results while his aides blamed him on local factors that had nothing to do with the president.

-Over the Fort Hood massacre of thirteen soldiers by an army major and devout Muslim who opposed the wars in Iraq and Afghanistan, still is in our military somehow, had praised suicide bombing and shouted Allahu Akbar as he opened fire, and the president says we don't have any idea why this happened.
+And to think that it was Mr. Bush who was always accused of being in denial, more serious perhaps was Obama's strange disconnectedness over the Fort Hood massacre of 13 soldiers by an army major and devout Muslim who opposed the wars in Iraq and Afghanistan, still is in our military somehow, had praised suicide bombing and shouted Allahu Akbar as he opened fire.

-And therefore it was Mr. Bush's fault.
+And therefore, it was Mr. Bush's fault.

-I thought I had a soundbite where it was Bush's fault.
+And in fact, I do believe, ladies and gentlemen, I thought I had a soundbite where it was Bush's fault.

 Maybe I do.